ShaYmez/EasyPal-Next/README.md

 **An open-source digital SSTV application — built in memory of Erik Sundstrup (VK4AES / VK4ESK, SK).**

 EasyPal brought error-corrected image and file transfer to amateur radio.
 When Erik became a silent key, development of the closed-source EasyPal ended.
-EasyPal-Next continues that legacy as a modern, patent-free, community-maintained successor.
+EasyPal-Next continues that legacy as a modern, patent-free, community-maintained app.

 ## Features (v0.2.0)